Al Ain City Abu Dhabi, UAE Travel Guide

 Create a physical checklist and tick off each item as you complete it.
 This prevents forgetting things amidst the excitement of preparing for your trip.

-Your first steps upon arrival in the UAE lay the groundwork for a pleasant stay.
+Your first steps when you arrive in the UAE lay the groundwork for a pleasant stay.

 Proceed through passport control; have your passport and visa ready.
 Expect biometric scans.